molmod/tamkin/doc/tutorial/install.rst

 Disclaimer
 ==========

-TAMkin is developed and tested in modern Linux environments.
+TAMkin is developed and tested on modern Linux environments.
 The installation and usage will therefore be relatively easy on Linux.
 If you want to use TAMkin on other operating systems such as Windows or OSX, you should have a minimal computer geek status to get it working, and this document may